ciscops/viptela-workshop/exercises/1-1/README.md

 command_timeout = 60
 ```

-Note the following parameters within the `ansible.cfg` file:

- - `inventory`: shows the location of the ansible inventory being used
- - `private_key_file`: this shows the location of the private key used to login to devices

 ## Step 3

 The scope of a `play` within a `playbook` is limited to the groups of hosts declared within an Ansible **inventory**.
 Ansible supports multiple [inventory](http://docs.ansible.com/ansible/latest/intro_inventory.html) types.
 An inventory could be a simple flat file with a collection of hosts defined within it or it could be a dynamic script (potentially querying a CMDB backend) that generates a list of devices to run the playbook against.